A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Conclusion

 \section{Conclusion}

-This paper discussed reliable broadcast in asynchronous systems where failures are under the control of a two-dimensional adversary: some processes can be Byzantine and \imps can be suppressed.
-Its starting point was the design of generic reliable broadcast abstractions suited to applications that do not require total order on the delivery of application messages (as shown in~\cite{AFRT20,GKMPS19}, distributed money transfers are such applications).

-Applying the \kl-cast-based approach for local-state process re-synchronization seems worth studying.
-More generally, the construction of quorums able to thwart a two-dimensional adversary (Byzantine processes + MA) is a new approach that can be applied to the design of a wide range of quorum-based distributed algorithms other than reliable broadcast.
+This paper discussed reliable broadcast in asynchronous systems where an adversary can control some Byzantine processes and can suppress \imps.
+Its starting point was the design of generic reliable broadcast abstractions suited to applications that do not require total order on the delivery of application messages (distributed money transfers are such applications~\cite{AFRT20,BDS20,GKMPS19}).
+However, the ability to thwart an adversary controlling Byzantine processes and a message adversary is new.
+This approach can be applied to the design of a wide range of quorum-based distributed algorithms other than reliable broadcast.
+For instance, we conjecture that \kl-cast could benefit self-stabilizing and self-healing distributed systems~\cite{ADDP19}, where a critical mass of messages from other processes is needed in order to re-synchronize the local state of a given process.